koenderks/aRtsy/README.md

 - At a colored square, turn 90 degrees counter-clockwise, flip the color of the square, move forward one unit.
 - Different colors may correspond different combinations of these mechanics.

-I like Langdon's Ant, it reminds me of crayon painting.
+I like Langdon's Ant, it reminds me of a crayon painting.
+The problem with this thing though is that it always moves of canvas...

 You can use the `paint_ant()` function to make your own unique portrait using this style.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/ants/2021-03-03.png' width='270' height='270'>